 Although one of our paper's aims is to find the complete set of minimum cost repair sequences, it is unclear how best to present them to users, leading to questions such as: should they be simplified? should a subset be presented? and so on.
 Although rare, there are some surprising edge cases.
 For example, the (incorrect) Java 1.7 expression `\texttt{x = f(""a""b);}' leads to 23,067 minimum cost repair sequences being found, due to the large number of Java keywords that are valid in several parts of this expression leading to a combinatorial explosion: even the most diligent user is unlikely to find such a volume of information valuable.
-In a different vein, the success condition of `reached an accept' state is encountered rarely enough that users sometimes forget it exists at all: they can then be surprised by an apparently unexplained difference in the repair sequences reported for some syntax errors in the middle of a file versus its end.
+In a different vein, the success condition of `reached an accept' state is encountered rarely enough that we sometimes forgot that it could happen and were confused by an apparently unexplained difference in the repair sequences reported for the same syntax chunk when it was moved from the end to the middle of a file.
 There is a body of work which has tried to understand how best to structure compiler error messages (normally in the context of those learning to program).
 However, the results are hard to interpret: some studies find that more complex error messages are not useful~\cite{nienaltowski08error}, while others suggest they are~\cite{prather17novices}.
 It is unclear to us what the right approach might be, or how it could be applied in our context.

 The approach of \cite{mckenzie95error} is similar to \corchuelo, although the former cannot incorporate shift repairs.
 It tries harder than \cpctplus to prune out pointless search configurations~\cite[p.~12]{mckenzie95error}, such as cycles in the parsing stack, although this leads to some minimum cost repairs being skipped~\cite{bertsch99failure}.
 A number of interlocking, sophisticated pruning mechanisms which build on this are described in~\cite{cerecke03phd}.
 These are significantly more complex than our merging of compatible configurations: since this gives us acceptable performance in practise, we have not investigated other pruning mechanisms.